opbokel/hellway/README.md

 I will sell physical copies in the near future and donate every profit I make to charity projects and people in need.
 If you like the game, please consider doing any action to make a better day for another person or buying a copy.
 Also, feel free to talk about it in social medias using the hashtag #hellway2600

 ## Instructions
 The game starts with a QR code, pointing to this repo at the moment.
 It can be dismissed by pressing fire or game select.
 Expect improved functionalities in the future.
 An updated high score and a mobile optimized quick manual are exemples.
+It can be shown again by cycling through the game modes.

 Every track has its own speed, and the car generation is deterministic.
 Accelerating and breaking are equally important.